Policy Configuration

 action <…> |

 Action configuration hierarchy.
-Please refer to section 2.2.1.2 for the action rule configuration. |
+Refer to the Action Rule Configuration section for details on the action rule configuration. |

 condition <condition-name> |

 Optionally, apply a policy condition.
-Please refer to section 2.2.3 for the policy condition configuration. |
+Refer to the Configuring Policy Conditions for the policy condition configuration. |

 Configuring Match Rules